Renter beware: Why asking about flooding and mold is an apartment-hunter's responsibility

 With flooding an increasing concern in New York City because of climate change, my approach was exactly what you should not do.
-An owner is not going to voluntarily disclose to a prospective renter that their building has history of flooding in, for example, a basement storage area or ground-level apartment.
+While an owner is now required to disclose a building’s history of natural flood events thanks to a 2023 law, they are not required to volunteer information about floods due to mechanical or plumbing issues.
 Instead, the burden is on you as the renter to ask.

 “If the question is asked, then it has to be truthfully and accurately answered,” Kirkpatrick says.
 In other words, an owner can’t conceal information once they are queried.